MatheusCarvalho2023/MatheusCarvalho2023/README.md

-- 👋 Hi, I’m @MatheusCarvalho2023, a passionate student from Waterloo, ON.
+-👋 Hi, I’m Matheus Santos, a passionate student from Waterloo, ON.
 I love coding and building cool projects.
-- 🌱 I’m currently learning C# and the .NET platform.
+-🌱 I’m currently learning C#, SQL, and Flutter.
-- 💞️ I’m looking to collaborate on Open Source Projects.
+-💼 I’m also working as a freelancer on a React and Next.js project.
-- 📫 How to reach me: matheus_mcs@hotmail.com
+-📫 How to reach me: matheus_mcs@hotmail.com
-- ⚡ Fun fact: I'm a musician and love to play guitar and keyboard.
+-⚡ Fun fact: I'm a musician and love to play guitar and keyboard.

 ## Softwares and tools
 [![My Skills](https://skillicons.dev/icons?i=git,github,visualstudio,vscode,nodejs,mongodb,mysql,sqlite,flutter)](https://skillicons.dev)